manifold-minded/manifoldm/README.md

   visibility control for selected or all joints in the scene.
 - Colorizer: apply viewport override index colors to selected shape nodes, and mesh id color vertex generator.
+- Polyporter: import and export polygons between Maya and ZBrush.
+(Work in progress)
+- ...and more to come!

 ## Requirements
 - Autodesk Maya 2025 or later.